 If anxiety is affecting your day-to-day life, you may benefit from professional support.
 There are various treatments to help with anxiety; those most often recommended are cognitive behavioural therapy (CBT) and mindfulness.

 Alongside anxiety, depression is a common mental health problem people live with.
-The NHS say:
+The charity Mind says: